European emission standards: Emission standards for large goods vehicles

-Enhanced environmentally friendly vehicle

-Enhanced environmentally friendly vehicle or EEV is a term used in the European emission standards for the definition of a "clean vehicle" > 3.5 tonne in the category M2 and M3.
-The standard lies between the levels of Euro V and Euro VI.

 Emission standards for non-road mobile machinery

 The term non-road mobile machinery (NRMM) is a term used in the European emission standards to control emissions of engines that are not used primarily on public roadways.
 This definition includes off-road vehicles as well as railway vehicles.

 European standards for non-road diesel engines harmonise with the US EPA standards, and comprise gradually stringent tiers known as Stage I–V standards.
 The Stage I/II was part of the 1997 directive (Directive 97/68/EC).
-It was implemented in two stages with Stage I implemented in 1999 and Stage II implemented between 2001 and 2004.
+It was implemented in two stages, with Stage I implemented in 1999 and Stage II implemented between 2001 and 2004.
 In 2004, the European Parliament adopted Stage III/IV standards.
-The Stage III standards were further divided into Stage III A and III B were phased in between 2006 and 2013.
+The Stage III standards were further divided into Stage III A and III B, and were phased in between 2006 and 2013.
 Stage IV standards are enforced from 2014.
-Stage V standards are phased-in from 2018 with full enforcement from 2021.
+Stage V standards are phased in from 2018 with full enforcement from 2021.

 As of 1 January 2015, EU Member States have to ensure that ships in the Baltic, the North Sea and the English Channel are using fuels with a sulphur content of no more than 0.10%.
 Higher sulphur contents are still possible, but only if the appropriate exhaust cleaning systems are in place.